Lion House rolls are the perfect addition to any dinner or holiday meal. These legendary Lion House rolls are fluffy, DELICIOUSLY soft and sweet!

 - 5-5½ cups all purpose flour

-- In a large bowl, combine water and milk powder, then beat until the milk dissolves.
+- In a large bowl, combine water and milk powder.
+Beat until the milk dissolves.

-- Add yeast this mixture is still warm and let it react for a couple minutes.
+- Add yeast while this mixture is still warm and let it react for a couple minutes.

 - Add sugar, salt, butter, egg and 2 cups of flour.
 Mix on low speed until ingredients are wet, then turn to medium speed and mix for 2 minutes.

 - Add 3 more cups of flour.

 - Mix on low speed until the ingredients are wet, then turn mixer on medium speed and mix for 2 minutes.
 The dough will start to stiffen.